Manitoba Water and Wastewater Training

 The Onsite Wastewater Management Course is a five-day program designed for septic field installers and contractors who wish to be certified with Manitoba Conservation as Onsite Wastewater Management Systems Installers.
 The course consists of a manual, classroom instruction, a written exam and a half-day field trip providing instruction in soil and site assessment.

-Upon successful completion of the course participants will receive a Red River College Certificate of Achievement they can present to Manitoba Conservation to be registered as a Certified Installer.
+Upon successful completion of the course participants will receive a Certification number that they can present to Manitoba Conservation to be registered as a Certified Installer.

 This course prepares the participants to write the exam required by Manitoba Sustainable Development in order to apply to be a Certified Installer of Onsite Wastewater Management Systems.